fttlov/JCAdvance/README.md

 Added configuration and support files for editing the code in modern VS Code with clangd.

 ## Translating
 You can easily translate the JCAdvance configurator and console interface into any language without recompiling the program.
-See \Language folder
+See \Language folder in Release

 ## Feedback
 `fttlkov@gmail.com`